Flutter – The Future of Mobile App Development

 - Its native languages like Java for Android and objective C for iPhone/iOS.

-- Native app creates widgets to communicate between widgets or we can say view and platform services like camera, battery etc.
+- The native app creates widgets to communicate between widgets or we can say view and platform services like camera, battery, etc.

 - Reactive view frameworks like React Native or Mercury create WebView programmatically so rendering and smoothness will increase.